• Latest

 Ashwagandha is thought to work by reducing the levels of stress hormones in the body, which can help to improve sleep quality.
 The herb is also believed to have a sedative effect, which can help to promote sleep.

-A small study published in the Journal of Phytotherapy Research found that ashwagandha may be effective in treating insomnia.
+• A small study published in the Journal of Phytotherapy Research found that ashwagandha may effectively treat insomnia.

 If you’re considering using ashwagandha for insomnia, you must speak with your doctor first.